 | 8 | Expert Testimony | Statement from a credentialed expert in the relevant field, given publicly or under oath. |

-Every claim on the platform is assigned one of five statuses:
+Every claim on the platform is assigned one of the following statuses: